koute/sarek/README.md

 **at runtime** as it's using TensorFlow Keras (through Python!).
 Might work with older versions;
 no guarantees though.

+Warning: TensorFlow 1.12 (and possibly 1.11) has a broken dropout layer; if possible use 1.13

 ## Tentative short-term roadmap

    * [X] Support TensorFlow Keras as a backend (battle tested, but very heavy)